Skip to main content

 Related Links

-Clark College is working to become a Bee Campus!
+Clark College has been certified as a Bee Campus!

 A Bee Campus USA affiliate is a college campus that includes a bee habitat.
 In the spring of 2023, students, staff, visitors, and, importantly, BEES, will see native flowers sprouting up in gardens across campus.
 These flowers and natural areas where bees can make nests and lay eggs will help Clark establish this important bee habitat.